Our Story

 In 2016, it shifted from a passion for the agriculture industry and turned into a calling to help others.
 That fall, we lost my mom, MaryAnn, to breast cancer.
 It was heartbreaking and earthshattering.
 Following her initial diagnosis, we learned a great deal about the effect certain foods have on someone’s body.
 In my mom’s instance, her cancer fed off estrogen, and her diet was drastically altered as a result.

 Soy is one of the world’s main sources of protein.
 Soy also contains a high concentration of isoflavones, a type of plant estrogen (phytoestrogen) similar in function to human estrogen.
 When consumed hormone levels are changed, our bodies then do not function properly.
-While soy definitely has its place in the food system, we are committed to keeping it out of ours—both in memory of my mom and for the many others with dietary restrictions we have met since her passing.
-Providing soy-free hogs for the health of others keeps us going, and we are honored to provide this option to our family, friends and customers.
+We also do not feed corn to any of our livestock.
+While soy and corn definitely have its place in the food system, we are committed to keeping it out of ours—both in memory of my mom and for the many others with dietary restrictions we have met since her passing.
+Providing soy and corn-free hogs for the health of others keeps us going, and we are honored to provide this option to our family, friends and customers.
 We are The Ford Family Five (Triple F Pigs), and we are so glad you are here!

 Our Hogs